 The new upgrade has made it crystal clear that this is a powerful piece of software aimed at creatives working with broadcast outputs.
 It has been designed to facilitate fast turnaround on high-end work such as TV and news.

-Some of the interesting functions, and I mean SOME, include custom timeline settings, keyframe curve editor, image stabilisation, facial recognition, tape-style audio scrubbing, and smarter encoding.
+Some of the interesting functions include custom timeline settings, keyframe curve editor, image stabilisation, facial recognition, tape-style audio scrubbing, and smarter encoding.

 There is a new Fusion VFX Feature added to the DaVinci Resolve 16 which is also impressive.
 It offers over 250 tools for VSFX thanks to the advanced 3D composing engine.